pbryzek/kickstarter-analysis/README.md

   * To increase the probability of a successful campaign, a US based theatre campaign would be advised to keep the Goal amount under the Median Pledged amount of $3,167.
   * All campaigns in Mobile Games category had an outcome of failed; thereby, I would recommend any Campaigns of this category to seek alternatives.
   * For Sub Category Plays in Great Britain the median pledged was $1,887 and as such successful campaigns should look to stay under this threshold.
-2. Across all countries and categories, it is advisable to begin the campaign between March-July.
+2. Across all countries and categories, it is advisable to begin the campaign between **March-July**.
 The months of August-February have resulted in far fewer successful campaigns and significantly more failed campaigns.
-The best success to failed campaign ratio appears in April while the highest number of successful campaigns occurs in May.
+The best success to failed campaign ratio appears in **April** while the highest number of successful campaigns occurs in **May**.
-3. Outside of the US and GB across all categories, the success rate was only 35.6% whereas it was 55.4% for US and GB (when taken together as a group).
-Consequently it is recommended to initiate the campaign within GB or the US.
+3. Outside of the US and GB across all categories, the success rate was only 35.6% whereas it was **55.4% for US and GB** (when taken together as a group).
+Consequently it is recommended to initiate the campaign within US or the GB.